Seeeeeyo/yolov5_multitask/README.md

                             --batch-size 32 --only_cls --freeze_all_but 8 25
                             --cut_img 0.5
 ```
+You can experiment different training methods using the parameter --freeze_all_but, --freeze_till, --freeze_all to freeze some layers of choice.

-- To train on both tasks simultaneously (**best recipe** -- [See Run](https://wandb.ai/esmart/YOLOv5/runs/2l8o64og?workspace=user-selimgilon)) with the hybrid dataset, don't use any specific parameters but keep in mind to scale the cls loss (cls_road_cond) in the hyperparameters file:
+- To train on both tasks simultaneously (**best recipe** for my case) with the hybrid dataset, don't use any specific parameters but keep in mind you might need to scale the cls loss (cls_road_cond) in the hyperparameters file:

 ```bash
 # Single-GPU